Bisarra (Moroccan Fava Bean Soup)

 Description

-This Moroccan fava bean soup (bisarra soup) is creamy, full of flavor, and uses just a few simple ingredients before being pureed.
-This traditional fava bean soup is naturally vegan and gluten-free.
+This Moroccan Fava Bean Soup (Bisarra) is creamy, full of flavor, and uses just a few simple ingredients before being pureed.
+This traditional fava bean soup recipe is naturally plant based and gluten-free.

 Ingredients